vechain/thor-devkit.py/README.md

 # Verify if abi_dict is in good shape.
 f1 = abi.FUNCTION(abi_dict)

-# Get an abi instance.
+# Get a function instance of the abi.
 f = abi.Function(f1)

 # Get function selector: